Coronavirus: Cruise Ship In Limbo Off California After Former Passenger Died

 California health agencies are currently monitoring at least 9,400 people in 49 counties who were potentially exposed to the coronavirus through air travel, Newsom said.

-Princess Cruises says it is cancelling the Grand Princess' planned Hawaii cruise, which was to depart on Saturday.
+Princess Cruises says it is canceling the Grand Princess' planned Hawaii cruise, which was to depart on Saturday.